Volkswagen Touareg: Engines

+Marketing

 As part of the Touareg product launch in China, a 3-part, 15-minute movie named A Journey Beyond (锐·享征程) was produced.
 The movie was produced by DDB Guoan, and directed by Lu Chuan.
 The film itself was nominated as a finalist in the China Longxi awards under the FILM – Craft: Best editing category.

 As part of National Museum of China sponsorship, Touareg Hybrid vehicles were offered as a free shuttle service – named "Museum Hopping" – between the National Museum, the Palace Museum, and the National Art Museum.